Medicare Safety Net

 The Medicare Safety Net may help you with this.
-Once you reach a Medicare Safety Net threshold, visits to your doctor or having tests could cost you less for the rest of the calendar year.
+Once you reach the relevant threshold, the Medicare Safety Net may provide an additional benefit for eligible services, in addition to the standard Medicare benefit.
+This may mean that visits to your doctor or having tests could cost you less for the rest of the calendar year.
 The Medicare Safety Net covers a range of out-of-hospital doctor visits and tests listed on the Medicare Benefits Schedule.

-As an individual, you don’t need to register for the Medicare Safety Net.
+As an individual, you do not need to register for the Medicare Safety Net.
 We will keep a total of the medical expenses you have.
 Just keep your contact details up to date with the Department of Human Services.